A Kernel Stein Test for Comparing Latent Variable Models: Experiments

 \paragraph*{Problem 2 (alternative)}

-We consider an alternative case in which the sparsity parameters are chosen as $(\delta_{P},\delta_{Q})=(1.0,0.8).$ Here, the model $Q$ is expected to have less mixed topic proportions.
+We consider an alternative case in which the sparsity parameters are chosen as $(\delta_{P},\delta_{Q})=(1.0,0.5)$ (we consider other parameter choices in Appendix \ref{subsec:LDA-additional}).
+Here, the model $Q$ is expected to have less mixed topic proportions.
 Table \ref{tab:lda-power} demonstrates the power of the MMD and LKSD tests.
-The power of the MMD test is substantially lower than the LKSD test; we see the improvement in power at much slower rates.
-This result suggests that the proposed LKSD test exploits the model information to achieve better sample efficiency than the MMD test.
+The power of the LKSD test improves as the sample size $n$ increases, whereas the MMD has almost no power in this case.
+In this problem, the topics $b$ are not sparse enough for each topic to have a sufficiently distinctive vocabulary.
+Thus, the problem is challenging for the MMD, as it is unable to find distinguishing words, in addition to the high-dimensionality.
+By contrast, the KSD is able to distinguish the models by taking advantage of their underlying structure.